An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Discussion

 \section{Discussion}

-The paper evaluates and analyzes the performance and resources required for the HHL algorithm in various scientific and engineering problems.
-There are still multiple points we need to address in future works.
-The foremost limitation in this work is the data loading module in the HHL circuit generation.
-While the data loading algorithm in~\cite{anedumla_quantum_linear_solvers} can encode an arbitrary vector into a quantum circuit, the circuit depth of this module is exponential to the number of qubits.
+This paper evaluates and analyzes the performance and resources required for the HHL algorithm in various scientific and engineering problems.
+There are still multiple points we need to address in future work.
+The~foremost limitation in this work is the data-loading module in the HHL circuit generation.
+While the data-loading algorithm in~\cite{anedumla_quantum_linear_solvers} can encode an arbitrary vector into a quantum circuit, the~circuit depth of this module is exponential in the number of qubits.
 Thus, this first part of the circuit severely damages the potential quantum speedup from HHL.
-We mitigate this drawback by comparing the outcomes from problems of different sizes to isolate the influence of the data loading module.
-An important future direction is incorporating an efficient data loading scheme into our analysis framework, like block encoding in~\cite{casares2020quantum}.
-A different data loading method could have a different precision, so it is necessary to investigate how data loading precision and condition number of coefficient matrices collectively affect the solution accuracy.
+We mitigate this drawback by comparing the outcomes from problems of different sizes to isolate the influence of the data-loading module.
+An~important future direction is incorporating an efficient data-loading scheme into our analysis framework, like block-encoding in~\cite{casares2020quantum}.
+A~different data-loading method could have a different accuracy, so it is necessary to investigate how data-loading accuracy and condition number of coefficient matrices collectively affect the solution accuracy.
 This future direction illustrates the second drawback of this study.
 That is, our tested coefficient matrices are all well-conditioned.
-Because our experiments do not utilize randomly generated test cases, we have less control over the matrix properties, including condition number and sparsity.
+Because~our experiments do not utilize randomly generated test cases, we have less control over the matrix properties, including condition number and sparsity.
 A potential source of ill-conditioned test cases is the methods that naturally have ill-conditioned matrices, such as the Newton systems produced by the interior-point method in optimization problems~\cite{mohammadisiahroudi2023quantum}.
-Thus, to solve those systems, a variant of the HHL algorithm in~\cite{clader2013preconditioned} accompanied by the sparse approximate inverse preconditioner is in our outlook.
-Limited by single-job running time in the Azure Quantum cloud server, we cannot process large HHL circuits.
-So, the number of data points in each plot in Section~\ref{sec:applications} is relatively tiny.
+Thus, to~solve those systems, iterative refinement with the HHL algorithm~\cite{mohammadisiahroudi2022efficient} and a variant of the HHL algorithm in~\cite{clader2013preconditioned}, accompanied by the sparse approximate inverse preconditioner, is in our outlook.
+Limited by the single-job running time in the Azure Quantum cloud server, we cannot process large HHL circuits, mainly limited by the number of gates.
+This restricts the number of clock qubits in the QPE and the number of data points in each plot in Section~\ref{sec:applications}.
 This is why we only discuss the correlations whose coefficients of determination are almost $1$.
-In future studies, we will dismantle the whole HHL circuit into different modules and evaluate the resource cost separately.
+In~future studies, we will dismantle the whole HHL circuit into different modules and evaluate the resource cost separately.